ubclaunchpad/LP-website/handbook/tools/slack.md

 ### Rocket <Badge type="tip" text="updated"/>

 [Rocket 2](https://github.com/ubclaunchpad/rocket2) is our very own Slack bot, used for managing our roster across Slack and GitHub.
-Members use it mainly to automatically add themselves to the GitHub organization.
+Members use it mainly to automatically add themselves to the GitHub organization, Google Drive, and more.

-You can get started by editing your profile to include your GitHub username with `/rocket user add` and `/rocket user edit --github $USERNAME`.
-The first command will add your Slack account into the system and the second will link your account to GitHub and send an invitation for the UBC Launch Pad organization.
-Adding your email will also send you invitations to the appropriate Google Drive folders!
+You can get started by writing `/rocket user add` in our Slack workspace!
+For more details on getting set up with Rocket, please refer to our [onboarding guide](/handbook/onboarding/everyone.md#rocket-setup).

+Leads at Launch Pad also use Rocket to create and manage teams - learn more in the [leads onboarding guide](/handbook/onboarding/leads.md#starting-a-team).

 For more commands, type `/rocket help`.
 If you are interested in how it works, check out the [documentation page](https://rocket2.readthedocs.io/en/latest/).